saurabhg476/letsreview/README.md

 # Letsreview

-A web based platform for reviews.
-Anyone can post any review for any topic.
-An android app that connects to this platform for backend can be found at https://github.com/saurabhg476/letsreview-android-app.
+Letsreview is an open-source platform with an aim to allow anyone to share review on any topic.
+An android app that demonstrates this idea can be found at https://github.com/saurabhg476/letsreview-android-app.

 ## Getting Started